Thertzlor/Revenant/wiki/Profile_Overview.md

 ```

-Here we have all the typical

-As you can see, this profile also already uses an extetnal configuration
+Here we have all the typical keys bound to their conventional functions and I am also already using an external configuration file for all my global mouse settings.

 Through inheritance my profile for *Far Cry 3* only takes up 10 lines:
 ```lua